 Joshua March founded Conversocial in 2009 based on his vision that online communication and customer service were undergoing fundamental shifts, requiring businesses to invest in new processes and technologies to manage the rapidly shifting social landscape.

 A leading proponent of social media, Joshua previously founded leading social application company iPlatform, one of the world’s first Facebook Preferred Developers, which was acquired in 2012.
-Having started his career in London, Joshua is now based in New York where he leads the US operations of Conversocial, as well as global strategy.
+Having started his career in London, Joshua is now based in New York where he leads the US operations of Conversocial, as well as a global strategy.
 And he is now the author of the new book Message Me, a book on the future of customer service.

 Connect with Joshua